VANSH-THAPAR/Ecommerce-Follow-Along/README.md

 - Show profile photo, name, and email in one section.
 - Display addresses in another section with an "Add Address" button.
 - If no address is available, show "No address found" message.

+---
+# Milestone 21 - Address Form Functionality
+---

+## Overview
+In this milestone, I implemented the address form functionality by:
+- Creating a frontend form for address input.
+- Capturing user details like country, city, address1, address2, zip code, and address type.
+- Navigating to the form page when the "Add Address" button is clicked in the profile page.

+## Features Implemented
+- Created an address form page.
+- Stored input address using state management.
+- Integrated navigation from the profile page to the address form.